chrisyoung/hecks-archive/README.md

 # Hecks
 **Build scalable software that matches the language of your business.**

 Hecks attempts to standardize the creation of domains in code so that generalized solutions can be developed to adapt to both drive and receive data from business domains.
-In DDD they say to use these patterns.
 Hecks describes domains using a small subset of the patterns described in the blue book.

 ## Usage
 PizzaBuilder is an overly simplified application built using Hecks.
 We'll use PizzaBuilder as an example for building a domain model standing up a resource server.